P79N6A/server/README.txt

  foreman start # listen on port 80/443 as non-root user: setcap cap_net_bind_service=+ep $(realpath `which ruby`)
  # you can use nginx/apache do <1024 and bind to a high-port. or throw us behind a 404-handler on a LDP server, or..
  # mail-URIs start with /address or /thread so just those paths could be sent in, etc..

-this has always been shipped as a "complete" server but there are more than one way to rig tings up